 Potholes

-Most of us are all too familiar with potholes: bowl-shaped slums in pavement where the asphalt has chipped away.
-Not only is a pothole a nuisance; it is also a safety hazard that is notorious for damaging vehicles.
+Most of us are all too familiar with potholes—those bowl-shaped depressions in the pavement where asphalt has chipped away.
+Not only are potholes a nuisance, but they also pose a serious safety hazard, often leading to vehicle damage and costly repairs.

 What causes potholes?

-In some cases, potholes can develop on their own.
-Weak spots in the base or sub-grade increase the chances that your pavement will experience pothole damage.
+In some cases, potholes can develop independently.
+Weak spots in the base or subgrade increase the likelihood of pothole formation, especially in areas with heavy traffic or frequent freeze-thaw cycles.

 Read More: How Do Potholes Form?